 I also like to lift the cake a little higher off the BBQ grates while baking so the bottom isn’t getting burned.
-To do this I use a cooler rack that is part of my tiered set.
+To do this I use a cooling rack that is part of my tiered set.
 This allows more space between the heat and the cake.
 It will take longer than in an oven to cook, usually 40-45.

 You will need to keep an eye on the cake while it bakes on the BBQ.
-It will need to be turned 180° half way through baking to allow both sides of the cake to bake evenly.
+It will need to be turned 180° halfway through baking to allow both sides of the cake to bake evenly.
 This is because you use indirect heat.

 Serving Pineapple Cake

 This cake has a few possibilities.
-It can be eaten as is, or topped with icing.
+It can be eaten as is or topped with icing.

-A Brown Sugar Icing is one way to take this cake to the next level.
+Brown Sugar Icing is one way to take this cake to the next level.
 The caramel flavour of brown sugar icing adds to the sweetness of the pineapple.

 Pineapple Cake can also be topped with a scoop of vanilla ice cream, or my favourite Orange Pineapple.